openequella/openequella.github.io/guides/ReportingGuide.md

 ## Data sets

-EQUELLA provides multiple data sources for reporting:
+openEQUELLA provides multiple data sources for reporting:
 * UserManagement Dataset
 * JDBC Data Set
 * Freetext Dataset.

-The UserManagement Dataset provides access to user information kept in a system separate to EQUELLA such as LDAP or a replicated datastore user management system.
+The UserManagement Dataset provides access to user information kept in a system separate to openEQUELLA such as LDAP or a replicated datastore user management system.

-The JDBC Data Set provides a standard interface allowing any reporting tool to create reports for EQUELLA.
+The JDBC Data Set provides a standard interface allowing any reporting tool to create reports for openEQUELLA.
 The other two data sets are only available to users of the Report Designer.

 The Freetext Dataset provides access to item metadata.